BigDataBiology/SemiBin/docs/usage.md

 ```

 ### SemiBin(pretrain)

-You can train a model from several samples.
+Another suggestion is that you can pre-train a model from part of your dataset,
+which can provide a balance as it is faster than training for each sample while
+achieving better results than a pre-trained model from another dataset (see the [manuscript](https://www.biorxiv.org/content/10.1101/2021.08.16.456517v1) for more information).

 If you have S1.fna, S1/data.csv,  S1/data_split.csv, S1/cannot/cannot.txt ; S2.fna, S2/data.csv,  S2/data_split.csv, S2/cannot/cannot.txt; S3.fna, S3/data.csv,  S3/data_split.csv, S3/cannot/cannot.txt.
 You can train the model from 3 samples.